-Effects of Sea Level Rise
+Effects of Sea Level Rise Event Response Program

 Decision makers are often unsure of using natural and nature-based infrastructure (NI) in lieu of traditional engineering practices due to the lack of information on how these features will perform during extreme weather events.
-The Effects of Sea Level Rise (ESLR) Event Response Program provides immediate assistance to individuals to gather data prior, during, and/or immediately after events that are difficult to plan for within the scope of a scientific study.
-These findings will potentially help federal, state, and local officials manage events and make sound decisions leading to safer coastal communities and healthier coastal environments.
+The ESLR Event Response Program funds projects that will help inform federal, state, and local officials who manage events and make sound decisions leading to safer coastal communities and healthier coastal environments.
 Modest funding (approximately $5,000 to $25,000 per project) is available to help offset costs of immediate mobilization of response and/or assessment efforts.
 Specific project activities of interest include pre- and post-event monitoring and modeling activities.
-These efforts must inform at least two of the following:

-- Assessments of long-term ecosystem vulnerability,
+Assessments of long-term ecosystem vulnerability.

-- Habitat restoration or NI implementation planning,
+Habitat restoration or NI implementation planning.

-- The ability of coastal ecosystems or NI to reduce and/or mitigate coastal inundation impacts on ecosystems, natural resources, or communities.
+The ability of coastal ecosystems or NI to reduce and/or mitigate coastal inundation impacts on ecosystems, natural resources, or communities.

 Prioritized events include but are not limited to:

-- Weather-related events, such as nor’easters, tropical storms, nuisance flooding, abnormal wave conditions, or prolonged rain events;
+Weather-related events, such as nor’easters, tropical storms, nuisance flooding, abnormal wave conditions, or prolonged rain events.

-- Anthropogenic associated events, including episodic events (e.g., flood driven opening of a water diversion) and singular events (e.g., unplanned levee breach).
+Anthropogenic associated events, including episodic events (e.g., flood driven opening of a water diversion) and singular events (e.g., unplanned levee breach).
 Anthropogenic activities with an extended planning cycle will not be considered.

 Contact NCCOS ESLR Event Response team for more information or to inquire about support: nccos.eslr.event.response@noaa.gov